Comments start with #

 @standards¶

-Coding standards and conventions:
+Coding standards and conventions using category-based arrays:

 @standards {